UK Public Warned To Get Serious As Covid Toll Set To Surge - UrduPoint

 UK Public Warned To Get Serious As Covid Toll Set To Surge

-England is on track for about 50,000 coronavirus cases a day by mid-October and a surging death toll unless the public gets serious about preventive action, top UK advisors warned on Monday
+England is on track for about 50,000 coronavirus cases a day by mid-October and a surging death toll unless the public gets serious about preventive action, top UK advisers warned on Monday

-London (APP - UrduPoint / Pakistan Point News - 21st Sep, 2020 ) :England is on track for about 50,000 coronavirus cases a day by mid-October and a surging death toll unless the public gets serious about preventive action, top UK advisors warned on Monday.
+London, (APP - UrduPoint / Pakistan Point News - 21st Sep, 2020 ) :England is on track for about 50,000 coronavirus cases a day by mid-October and a surging death toll unless the public gets serious about preventive action, top UK advisers warned on Monday.

-Rates of infection in England are replicating the strong resurgence of Covid-19 seen in France and Spain, roughly doubling every seven days, the government's chief medical officer Chris Whitty told a media briefing.
+Rates of infection in England are replicating the strong resurgence of Covid-19 seen in France and Spain, roughly doubling every seven days, government chief medical officer Chris Whitty told a media briefing.

 "We are seeing a rate of increase across the great majority of the country," he said, urging the public to respect stricter guidelines on social distancing.